Double Decreases: Left Right Center - 18 Methods

 Quick steps

-Slip two stitches knitwise together.
-Knit the next stitch.
-Use the tip of LH needle to lift up the slipped stitches and pass them over the stitch you just knitted and off the RH needle.
+Slip two stitches together knitwise.
+Knit one stitch.
+Use the tip of LH needle to lift up the slipped stitches and pass them over the stitch you just knitted.

 Center Double Decreases - purlwise